Deadlines & Rules

 How will projects be judged?

-Stage one (to September 27th) – Please enter via www.btyoungscientist.com.
+Stage one (Entering) – Please enter via www.btyoungscientist.com.
 Screening of all entries will take place as soon after closing date as possible.

-Stage two (October tbc) – For those that that qualify you will be sent notification of the process for on-line judging and how to upload more information required by the judges.
+Stage two (Screening) – For those that that qualify your teacher will be sent out notification of the results

 How will students display their projects?

-All projects will be displayed virtually as we will not have a physical exhibition this year.
-Qualifying Students will submit a 3 minute video that will act as their virtual “stand”
+All projects will be displayed in person this year, so students should prepare a visual display board to use on their stand.
+Qualifying Students will submit a 3 minute video that will act as their virtual “stand” on the BTYSTE portal.

-How does GDPR affect the exhibition moving online?
+How does GDPR affect the exhibition?
 Most students involved are under the age of 18?

 We have existing GDPR guidelines and place which will reviewed and enhanced, if necessary, over the coming months.
 There will be changes to some of the T&C’s associated with the exhibition and we will inform those that these changes effect in good time.

-Will BTYSTE be livestreamed for students who can’t attend due to social distancing measures?
+Will BTYSTE be livestreamed for students who can’t attend in person?

 Yes, students can access the portal to view projects, sponsors stands and shows at https://portal.btyoungscientist.com/

-What online child protection provisions will be in place for BTYSTE 2021?
+What child protection provisions will be in place for BTYSTE 2024?

 We will be reviewing all child protection measures that we currently have in place for BTYSTE and will enhance those if necessary.